Carla Jimenez

 1. What inspired you to join VISIONS?

 I was inspired to join VISIONS because I believe in the power of service to create real connection and growth—not just for the communities we work with, but for the students, too.
 VISIONS stood out to me because it’s not just about helping—it’s about learning, living, and growing together.
-The cultural immersion, long-term community relationships, and meaningful service projects really aligned with my values.
+The cultural immersion, long-term community relationships, and meaningful service projects really align with my values.

 2. What experiences have shaped your passion for community service and youth development?

-Being part of the youth myself, I’ve had the chance to work with organizations that focus on helping children and families in vulnerable communities.
-Through those experiences, I saw firsthand how important it is to show up consistently, listen with empathy, and be part of something that brings hope and change to people’s lives.
-Whether it was organizing activities for kids, supporting educational programs, or helping distribute resources, I realized how powerful service can be—not just for those we help, but for our own growth, too.
-That’s what really sparked my passion and continues to drive me.
+As a young person myself, I’ve had the opportunity to work with organizations that focus on supporting children and families in vulnerable communities.
+Through those experiences, I saw firsthand how important it is to show up consistently, listen with empathy, and be part of something that brings hope and positive change to people’s lives.

 3. What is your favorite achievement?

-My favorite achievement isn’t tied to one big moment—it’s in the small, meaningful ones.
+My favorite achievement isn’t tied to one big moment—it’s found in the small, meaningful ones.
 It’s when someone shares how a simple action or kind word made a real difference in their life, whether it shifted their mindset or helped meet a basic need.
-Those stories remind me that even the smallest efforts can create lasting impact.
-That’s what makes the work so special to me.

 4. What is your favorite place you’ve traveled?